deadbaed/blog/_posts/2018-02-21-my-first-vim-plugin.md

+---
+layout: post
+title:  "my first vim plugin"
+date:   2018-02-21
+---

 # my first vim plugin

 ## i did it !

 ayyy! i wrote my first vim plugin!

 i'm so proud of this project, i started it and i finished it under 24 hours (check [the git history](https://github.com/x4m3/vim-dhex/commits/master) if you dont believe me).

 ## what is it ?